drvinceknight/Measuring_the_price_of_anarchy_in_ccu_interactions/reviews.md

 >
 > 1. The last two sentences of the abstract are incredibly confusing.
 What are the interests of individual hospitals?
 What is the goal from a social welfare perspective?
 You have never defined what a utilization target is, yet you refer to it without any explanation.

-Put last paragraph of abstract in to context of UK.*
+Have changed wording of the last two sentences of abstracts (#6e1a5a4).

 >
 > 2. In the introduction, you may want to consider removing the paragraph that starts on line 21 on page 2 as this is not really related to the presented work.